 Like Spanish, Portuguese is also a romance language and has a lot of similar vocabulary to Spanish and English due to its Latin roots.
 If you already speak Spanish, then Portuguese should come very easily.

-Hopefully our list of the easiest languages to learn for English speakers is proof that language learning doesn’t have to just be something that other cultures do.
-Language learning also has incredible effects on the brain and helps to keep alziemers at bay, no matter what age you are.
+Hopefully, our list of the easiest languages to learn for English speakers is proof that language learning doesn’t have to just be something that other cultures do.
+Learning a language also has incredible effects on the brain and helps to keep Alzheimer's at bay, no matter what age you are.

 Many languages have a lot in common with the English language.
-You can find the best resources for language learning here.
+If your goal is to study a new language, you can find the best resources for language learning here.